A Complete Guide to Fine Tuning Large Language Models

 4. Fine-tuning

-Fine-tuning is the core step in refining large language models for specific tasks or domains.
+This process benefits the model by adapting it to specific tasks but requires higher computational resources and time compared to other fine-tuning approaches such as feature extraction and parameter-efficient fine-tuning.
 It entails adapting the pre-trained model’s learned representations to the target task by training it on task-specific data.
 This process enhances the model’s performance and equips it with task-specific capabilities.

 For instance, to construct a specialized legal language model, a large language model pre-trained on a sizable corpus of text data can be refined on a smaller, domain-specific dataset of legal documents.
 The improved model would then be more adept at comprehending legal jargon accurately.